RedChillies-Core/RedChillies-IP/PLAY_Whitepaper.md

 PLAY Token enables a new gaming mechanism in the ZilChill Gaming metaverse.
 Host and Players can have their own profile, level up their profile with a player ranking system, called ZCR ( ZilChill Rankings).
 Levelling up a profile depends on the number of games the player has hosted or played.
 ZilChill Rankings (ZCR)  is a positive number, that represents a direct reflection of player skill.
 The more you win, the higher your ZCR will be.

 ## Fantasy Games, Collectibles & Marketplace of ZilChill
 ZilChill will launch Fantasy Games in parallel to further boost real sports.
-All games of ZilChill are by default minted as an NFT with the feature of game page ownership and sponsorship.
-A play-to-earn gaming mechanism will be introduced in the form of ZilChill Collectible (ZCC).
-Players and hosts can win unique Gaming NFT based on games, levels, rankings, profile scores and milestones.
-ZCC is presented as a reward on the games that can't be minted by monetary value without climbing the ZCR ranks.
-ZilChill Collectibles (ZCC)  will always have special value while playing games on ZilChill Platform.
+All games of ZilChill are by default minted as an NFT's with the feature of game page ownership and sponsorship.
+A play-to-earn gaming mechanism will be introduced in the form of ZilChill Collectibles(ZCC).Players and hosts can win unique Gaming NFT based on games, levels, rankings, profile scores and milestones.
+ZilChill Collectibles(ZCC) is presented as a reward on the games that can't be minted by monetary value without climbing the ZCR ranks.
+ZilChill Collectibles(ZCC) will always have special value while playing games on ZilChill Platform.

-These NFTs may be available for resale or auction in other marketplaces like Mintable and Zilswap's ARK.
+These NFT's may be available for resale or auction in other marketplaces like Mintable and Zilswap's ARK.